Damond Jiniya: Early life

-Damond was born in Palm Springs, California Dec 16th, 1974.
+Damond was born in Palm Springs, California December 16, 1974.
 He comes from a family of performers.
 His grandmother, mother, sister and niece all sing professionally.
 His mother was a country singer.
 He joined his mother onstage at age 2 and became part of her show.
+His most notable talent is reportedly his 7.5 octave vocal range.
+He also plays 5 musical instruments.

 Damond traveled the United States extensively with her throughout most of his childhood, living in New Hampshire, Tennessee, Washington, Arizona, Nevada and Florida.
 He put together his first band at age 12 in Nashville, TN.

 Diet of Worms (1996-2004)

 Damond founded Diet of Worms with guitarist, producer Juan "Punchy" Gonzalez in 1996.
 They recorded a demo entitled "Diet of Worms" The demo was well received by critics and fans alike.
-The duo quickly went on the road with acts such as Godhead (band), Mortiis, Switchblade Symphony and Christian Death touring the U.S., Canada, Mexico and Europe (1997–2003) DOW became a trio in 1998 adding Christian Death drummer Steven "Divine" Wright.
+The duo quickly went on the road with acts such as Godhead, Mortiis, Switchblade Symphony and Christian Death touring the U.S., Canada, Mexico and Europe (1997–2003) DOW became a trio in 1998 adding Christian Death drummer Steven "Divine" Wright.
 The band played their last show in Haarlem, NL in 2003.
 Diet of Worms disbanded in 2004 citing personal differences.

-DOW recorded 3 studio albums and 1 EP.
+Damond began his touring career in 1995 as a lighting technician for Morbid Angel, Mayhem and Monster Magnet DOW recorded 3 studio albums and 1 EP.

-Savatage (2001-202?)
+Savatage (2001-2003)

 Damond joined Savatage in March 2001 after the departure of their former lead vocalist Zachary Stevens.
 Damond traveled extensively with Savatage to support their 2001 release Poets and Madmen.
 The band headlined in Europe, Brazil, and the U.S.A.
 They also played/headlined festivals with Suicidal Tendencies, Megadeth, W.A.S.P., Bruce Dickinson, Living Colour, Motörhead etc. In 2001 they opened for Judas Priest in Europe on their "Demolition" tour.
 There were immediate plans to record a follow up record, but Savatage went on indefinite hiatus in 2003 and the album was never recorded.
-Having never been officially fired.
-Damond remains the final contracted singer of Savatage.